DVladizlav/google-foobar/journal.md

 It's a good thing bunnies are relatively small and light.
 You're pretty sure they're packing the escape pods well past the legal maximum occupancy.

 Oh no!
 You escaped Commander Lambda's exploding space station -- but so did the Commander, and Lambda is definitely not happy with you.
 Lambda is chasing you in a heavily-armed starfighter, while you and the bunny workers are stuck in these lumbering escape pods.
 It'll take all your wits and cleverness to escape such a hare-y situation, so you'd better hop to it!

+Uh-oh, your HUD shows half a dozen missiles headed your way.
+Better do a barrel roll!

+With one last roar of the escape pod's engines, you and your bunny companions jump to lightspeed.
+Congratulations!
+You've destroyed the LAMBCHOP, relieved the bunnies, gotten Commander Lambda off your tail, and saved the galaxy.
+Time for a little rest and relaxation back on Bunny Planet.
+Pat yourself on the back -- you've earned it!